 Chan Chuang, MD, FCCP, FACP is the Chief Medical Officer and Medical Group President at Envision Healthcare

-Envision Healthcare is a leading national medical group delivering care when and where it’s needed most.
-They are responsible for treating more than 30 million patients each year.
+Envision Healthcare is a leading national medical group that delivers care to more than 30 million patients each year.
+See how Envision supports partners across the nation by exploring their solutions.